-Streamline refinance refers to the refinance of existing FHA loans and requires limited credit documentation and underwriting.
+Streamline refinances of an existing FHA loan require limited credit documentation and underwriting.
 Therefore, this type of FHA refinance is available under credit qualifying and non-credit qualifying options.
-“Streamline refinance” refers only to the amount of documentation and underwriting that the lender must perform, and does not mean that there are no costs involved in the transaction.
+“Streamline refinances” refers only to the amount of documentation and underwriting the lender must perform and does not mean that there are no costs involved in the transaction.

 - The mortgage to be refinanced must already be FHA insured.

 - The mortgage to be refinanced must be current (not delinquent).

 - A refinance results in a net tangible benefit to the borrower.

 - May not take cash out above $500 on mortgages refinanced using the FHA mortgage refinance process.